Peter-K-Joseph/Minutes-Maker/README.md

 # minutesaver
-<i>Write and save Minutes of Meetings and download it as an html document</i>
+<i>Write and save Minutes of Meetings and download it as an html document.
+Includes Local Save Feature</i>

 <b>LICENCE</b><hr>